Product of factors inquiry

 2. Structured tasks

-3. Structuring exploration of the students' question
+3. Structuring exploration of a student's question

 November 2022